Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 When the user enters his credentials, it is captured by the trojan app and sent to the criminal.
 The **AceCard** banking trojan was able to overlay over 30 banking apps.

+To avoid being flagged as malware by Google Play or App Store, some trojans use **staged payload**.
+The app itself looks normal, but once installed and launched it downloads the actual malware.

 ### Adware

 An adware is a software displaying ads, and can also hijack the browser search page.